dtinblack/RaspberryPi-Notes/SimpleServer/README.md

 The simple server returns a message for every request a web browser makes.

-To connect via telenet ( on the server machine ):
+To connect via telnet ( on the server machine ):

 ```
-telent 127.0.0.1 5000
+telnet 127.0.0.1 5000
 ```

 ## Thanks